Interacting With CI Image Registries

 has been decommissioned.
 If there is any reference to its image, e.g., in your Dockerfile,

-please use the current authoritative registry registry.ci.openshift.org instead.Container Image Data Flows
+please use the corresponding image in QCI instead.Container Image Data Flows

-Today, three major data flows exist for container images in the OpenShift CI ecosystem.
+Today, two major data flows exist for container images in the OpenShift CI ecosystem.
 First, when a job executes on one of the build farm clusters, container images that need to be built for the execution will exist only on that cluster.
-Second, when changes are merged to repositories under test, updated images are built on a build farm and promoted to the central, authoritative registry.
-Users should always pull from this registry for any images they interact with.
-Third, when an image changes on the authoritative registry, that change is propagated to all build farm clusters so that the copies they hold are up-to-date and jobs that run there run with the correct container image versions.
+Second, when changes are merged to repositories under test, updated images are built on a build farm and promoted to QCI.
+Users should always pull any images they interact with from this registry.
+When an image changes on QCI, that change is propagated to all build farm clusters as the images there are imported from QCI when the job is executed and thus the copies they hold are up-to-date and jobs that run there run with the correct container image versions.

 Info